ScreenPyHQ/screenpy_selenium/docs/extended_api/abilities.rst

 Additional Abilities
 ====================

-ScreenPy+Selenium adds one additional Ability.
+ScreenPy Selenium adds one additional Ability, which enables Actors to use Selenium to browse the web.

 .. module:: screenpy_selenium.abilities